cpraveen/numa/front.md

 myst start --execute
 ```

-Then open the url displayed on the terminal in your web browser.
+and open the url displayed on the terminal in your web browser.

 :::{warning}
 The implementations are shown in Python, which may not lead to  fast code, and are only meant to show the ideas.
 Readers interested in speed    should implement the methods in Fortran/C/C++ or use numerical libraries.